 It is safe to say that taking good care of your teeth will ensure a brighter smile and can also help you to avoid costly visits to the dentist.
-But did you know that poor dental habits will not only lead to cavities, gingivitis and gum problems like periodontal disease but will also have a negative effect on the health of your body as a whole?
-In fact the mouth can be seen as a gateway to the body.
-Redness, inflammation, bacterial build-up, infection and more can raise red flags beyond missing a flossing here and there!
+But did you know that poor dental habits will not only lead to cavities, gingivitis and gum problems like a periodontal disease but will also have a negative effect on the health of your body as a whole?
+In fact, the mouth can be seen as a gateway to the body.
+Redness, inflammation, bacterial build-up, infection and more can raise red flags beyond missing flossing here and there!

 Below are some ways good dental health habits you can adopt as part of your daily lifestyle.

 - Brushing.
 Most people are aware that brushing teeth is important.
 To achieve healthy teeth, you are to brush your teeth twice daily preferable in the morning and before going to bed.
 Use a soft bristled brush that is gentle on the gums to avoid bleeding.
 The size of the brush also matters, therefore choose one that fits well in your mouth and is able to reach all your teeth.
 Brushes need to be replaced when the bristles start to fray and this is usually after three or four months.
 When choosing the right toothpaste, get one which is ADA accepted.

 - Flossing.
 Another good dental habit is flossing and this should be done once a day.
 Chances are you have had some experience with particles stick between your teeth.
 These hard to remove particles can be easily dislodged by flossing.
 If plaque is left and not removed, it will turn into calculus or tartar.
 The only way to remove tartar effectively will be to have your teeth professionally cleaned.
 Therefore flossing can save you that trip to the dentist.